The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 - High-altitude coverage: Ensure your policy covers trekking up to at least 6,000m since Gokyo Ri reaches 5,357m.

-- Emergency helicopter evacuation: Make sure helicopter rescue in the Gokyo Valley is mentioned, so you can get immediate rescue.
+- Emergency helicopter evacuation: Make sure that a helicopter rescue in the Gokyo Valley is included, so you can get immediate rescue.

-- Direct payment clause: Check that the insurer can pay the helicopter company directly to avoid large upfront costs.
+- Direct payment clause: Check that the insurer can pay the helicopter company directly to avoid high upfront costs.

 - Search and rescue: Coverage should include rescue operations during natural disasters like blizzards or avalanches.